stevemao/ng-ua-parser/readme.md

 **NOTE:** You can use `uaParser` directly without `new`ing it.
 It's already initialised for you.

-Add `ngUaParser` as a module dependency to your app after including the `ng-ua-parser.js` script.
+Add `ngUaParser` as a module dependency to your app after including the `ng-ua-parser.js` script and inject `uaParser` anywhere you need.

 [npm-image]: https://badge.fury.io/js/ng-ua-parser.svg